electrode-io/fynpo/packages/fyn/README.md

 - efficient disk space usage with [central storage](#central-storage)
 - smaller `node_modules` with [guaranteed single copy of a package](#smaller-node_modules)
 - flexible dependencies lock by using a [lock time stamp](#locking-dependencies-by-time)
-- built-in support for a mono-repo workspace
+- built-in support for a monorepo workspace
 - and [more](#features)

 ![fyn demo][fyn-demo-gif]